LuccaHiratsuca/sql-qa/README.md

 ## Introduction
 This tutorial was made following the Lanchain Doc's guide on how to create a Question-Answering system over tabular data.
 The guide is available [here](https://docs.lanternai.com/docs/question-answering-system-over-tabular-data).
 It was done for educational purposes and to understand how to create a Q&A system over tabular data.

+## Methods
+There are two main methods to create a Q&A system over tabular data.

+We will cover implementations using both chains and agents.
+These systems will allow us to ask a question about the data in a database and get back a natural language answer.
+The main difference between the two is that our agent can query the database in a loop as many times as it needs to answer the question.

 ## Architecture

 At a high-level, the steps of these systems are: